Skip to main content

 Writing tests

-The mock database is immutable and each action returns a new instance of the mocked database.
-This makes it robust and easy to test against previous states of the database.
+• Immutable database: The mock database is immutable, with each operation returning a new instance.
+This makes it robust and easy to test against previous states.

-3. Process the mock event on the mock database
+3. Process the mock event through your handler(s)

 API

-The generated TestHelpers file exposes a few different functions:
+The generated TestHelpers file exposes several functions for testing your indexer:

 > createMockDb